Skip to content

-Knowledge Organization | Philosophy of Information | Biodiversity Informatics | Science, Technology & Society Studies |
+Knowledge Organization | Philosophy of Information & Documentation | Biodiversity Informatics & Culture | Museum Studies |

+I bring together several domains of scholarly activity in my work including, classification theory, philosophy of information, documentation studies, biodiversity studies, museum studies, Science, Technology & Society studies (STS), and data studies.
 Other fields of scholarly interest include, history of the book and print culture, library studies/management, special collections & archives, and scholarly & electronic publishing.

+I received my Ph.D. from the Department of Information Studies at University of California Los Angeles (UCLA).
 I graduated with a B.A. in American Literature and Culture, with a minor in Anthropology, from UCLA.
 I also received my M.F.A In Creative Writing with an emphasis in poetry from Antioch University, Los Angeles, and a M.L.I.S. with a specialization in Rare Books, Print and Visual Culture from UCLA.